Stocks fall on Wall Street, extending market's losses

 AP Business Writer

-NEW YORK (AP) — Stocks fell broadly in morning trading on Wall Street Monday as worries about rising inflation and interest rate hikes weigh on investors and extend the market’s losses.
+NEW YORK (AP) — Stocks fell broadly in afternoon trading on Wall Street Monday as worries about rising inflation and interest rate hikes weigh on investors and extend the market’s losses.

 U.S. stocks are following global markets lower, especially in China, over worries that strict lockdown measures there might crimp the world’s second-largest economy and potentially hurt global economic growth.
 Hong Kong’s Hang Seng slumped 3.7%.
 The Shanghai Composite fell 5.1%.